nboierzyc/nboierzyc.github.io/_pages/cv.md

 **Education:**

-- **Zhejiang University￿￿**Electric and Computer Engineering.￿￿2021.9-
+- **Zhejiang University  **Electric and Computer Engineering.
+2021.9-
-- **University of Illinois at Urbana-Champaign￿￿**Computer Engineering.￿￿2021.9 --
+- **University of Illinois at Urbana-Champaign￿￿**Computer Engineering.
+2021.9 --

 **Research Experience:**

 **1. Research about week supervised motion detection￿￿Advisor: Prof Gaoang Wang**

-Using neural network method to detect and identify motions with the learning data that are not well labeled.
+Using neural network method to detect and indentify motions with the learning data that’s not well labeled.

 2023\.3-

 **2.Summer research project about encrypting DNN Advisor: Prof. Jian Liu**

-Using Vole-style OT to achieve fast encryption of the data and model
+Using Vole style OT to achieve fast encryption of the data and model

 to ensure the safety of the information of both client and server.